nverba/monitors-staging/README.md

 ## Template customisation

+The monitors page uses material design lite for templating, and can use material icons or any icons from fontello.com if needed.

 __NOTE: Do not edit contents of the `dist` folder, as this will be overwritten by the build process.
 If possible, follow the instructions bellow.
 If not, simply edit & save the `src/scss/custom.scss` file__

 #### download
+Use the command line or Github desktop app.
 ```BASH
 git clone git@github.com:make-it-social/monitors.git
 ```

+Then from the command line.
 #### Install
 ```BASH
 npm install